janujc/personal-website/README.md

 ## Pre-Commit Hooks

-The repository uses [pre-commit](https://pre-commit.com/) to run formatting checks. with [Black](https://black.readthedocs.io/).
+The repository uses [pre-commit](https://pre-commit.com/) to run formatting checks with [Black](https://black.readthedocs.io/).
 After installing the dependencies listed in `BE/requirements.txt`, install the git hooks and run
 them: